 - a.
-Fishing using fixed and mobile gears - including possible seabird by-catch or collision due to light pollution - including possible ecosystem disruption caused by fishing lower trophic fish (e.g., mesopelagic fish)
+Fishing using fixed and mobile gears - including possible seabird by-catch or collision due to light pollution

 - b.
 Vessel traffic - including possible discharges, pollution, noise, light - c.
-Seabed mining or other extractive activities - including possible discharges, pollution, noise - including acute pollution events at the site, especially during the winter season - including damage or disturbance to the seabed and associated vulnerable habitats - d.
+Seabed mining or other extractive activities - including possible discharges, pollution, noise - including acute pollution events at the site, especially during the winter season. - d.
 Cable laying - It is unlikely that cable laying activities would constitute a sustained and major threat to the biodiversity and ecosystems of the Site, no particular management actions appear to be needed at present. - e.
 Marine scientific research - It is unlikely that marine scientific research would constitute a sustained and major threat to biodiversity and ecosystems of the Site.
 Seabirds would most likely be impacted from marine research activities associated with vessel traffic (as detailed above), and disturbance (e.g., exploration) of the seafloor and resultant increased water turbidity.